A few inches of snow possible Thursday night, with slick roads Friday morning

 The snow should start between 8 p.m.
-Thursday and midnight Friday and end before sunrise Friday.
-Because temperatures will fall as it snows, roads will likely become quite icy causing some delays and cancellations Friday morning.
+Thursday and midnight, and end before sunrise Friday.
+Because temperatures will fall as it snows, roads are likely to become quite icy, causing delays and cancellations Friday morning.

 Amounts

-Computer models suggest this storm could produce as little as a dusting of snow and as much as 6 inches, but most generally show 2 or 3 inches falling in the region.
-They do vary quite a bit as to what areas will see the most snow; some show the heaviest amounts north of the District, while other to the south.
+Computer models suggest this storm could produce as little as a dusting of snow and as much as six inches, but they generally show two or three inches falling in the region.
+The models vary as to what areas will see the most snow; some show the heaviest amounts north of the District, while others put them to the south.

-Our snowfall map, showing widespread amounts of 1 to 3 inches, represents a blend of the model projections, as it’s too early to know what areas will be hardest-hit or just fringed by this system.
+Our snowfall map, showing widespread amounts of one to three inches, represents a blend of the model projections, as it’s too early to know what areas will be hardest hit or just fringed by this system.

-The National Weather Service’s snowfall map, shown below, shows the potential for widespread amounts of 2 to 4 inches, which is a little higher than we’re comfortable predicting at this point.
+The National Weather Service’s snowfall map, pictured below, shows the potential for widespread amounts of two to four inches, which is a little higher than we’re comfortable predicting at this point.

 Snow timing and temperatures

-One of the reasons our snowfall forecast is a bit conservative is because temperatures will be above freezing in some areas when the snow first arrives, probably in the mid-30s in the immediate area (though colder to the north and west) after highs in the low 40s Thursday afternoon.
-As such, some accumulation may be lost to melting.
+One of the reasons our snowfall forecast is a bit conservative is because temperatures will be above freezing in some areas when the snow first arrives, probably in the mid-30s in the immediate area (although colder to the north and west) after highs in the low 40s Thursday afternoon.
+Thus, some accumulation may be lost to melting.

-After midnight, however, temperatures should drop below freezing areawide causing roads to ice over and become snow-covered.
+After midnight, however, temperatures should drop below freezing areawide, causing roads to ice over and become snow-covered.

 8 p.m.
-Thursday to midnight Friday: Light snow develops west to east, possibly starting briefly as rain in southern Maryland.
+Thursday to midnight: Light snow develops west to east, possibly starting briefly as rain in southern Maryland.
 Temperatures: 31-37 (northwest to southeast).

 3 a.m. to 6 a.m.
 Friday: Snow tapers off.
 Temperatures: 24-29 (northwest to southeast).

-Most areas will only see about 4 to 6 hours of snowfall, heaviest and steadiest around or just after midnight.
+Most areas will see only about four to six hours of snowfall, with the heaviest and steadiest coming around or just after midnight.

 We don’t expect wind to be a big issue with this system Thursday night while snow is falling.
 However, as the system pulls away Friday morning, winds will become gusty, blowing the snow around a bit and creating bitter wind chills in the teens and 20s.

-The consistency of the snow may start off as a bit heavy and wet but should turn more powdery overnight.
+The consistency of the snow may start off as a bit heavy and wet, but it should turn more powdery overnight.
 The risk of power outages is low.

 Discussion

 A high-altitude disturbance, sometimes known as a clipper, will dive far enough southeastward to induce the development of a low-pressure center along a front to our south.
-The system will be somewhat moisture-starved as it won’t tap into the Gulf of Mexico.
+The system will be somewhat moisture-starved, as it won’t tap into the Gulf of Mexico.

-These types of systems historically produce a zone of light to moderate snow between 1 to 3 and 2 to 4 inches, nothing like Monday’s storm.
-Still, the snow will be falling at night amid falling temperatures so roads are likely to become slick.
+These types of systems historically produce a zone of light to moderate snow accumulating between one to three and two to four inches, nothing like Monday’s storm.
+Still, the snow will be falling at night amid dropping temperatures, so roads are likely to become slick.

-This morning’s NAM and high-resolution NAM models both suggest 1 to 3 inches of snow with the heaviest amounts north and west of Washington.
+Wednesday morning’s NAM and high-resolution NAM models both suggest one to three inches of snow, with the heaviest amounts north and west of Washington.

-The latest European model is a little heavier, predicting 2 to 4 inches of snow areawide.
+The latest European model is a little heavier, predicting two to four inches of snow areawide.

-The American (GFS) model also projects 2 to 4 inches for most of the area but suggests a narrow stripe of 4 to 6 inches south and east of the city, in the same zone walloped by Monday’s storm.
+The American (GFS) model also projects two to four inches for most of the area but suggests a narrow stripe of four to six inches south and east of the city, in the same zone walloped by Monday’s storm.

-The UKMet and Canadian models forecast a general 2 to 3 inches across the region.
+The UKMet and Canadian models forecast a general two to three inches across the region.

-Both the European and American modeling systems, containing dozens of simulations, suggest that an inch of snow is almost a lock but that there is less than a 50 percent chance that the city and nearby suburbs exceed 3 inches.
+Both the European and American modeling systems, containing dozens of simulations, suggest that an inch of snow is almost a lock but that there is less than a 50 percent chance that the city and nearby suburbs exceed three inches.
 Therefore, at this juncture we are being conservative with our forecast.